I’m Struggling in College... Now What?

 Stress-reducing activities like working out and incorporating healthy foods into your diet can help give you the energy you need to maintain focus during intense lectures and lengthy study sessions.
 Many schools offer wellness programs, mid-term study break initiatives and online resources that can help you manage stress and connect with others.

 These tips should help you realize that struggling in college is a common challenge you can overcome.
 Remember, a rough patch academically isn’t the end of your college career.
 Work hard and follow the advice above, and you’ll be on the road to recovery before you know it.

-If you’d like to learn more about the helpful resources available to Rasmussen College students, check out our article, “10 Surprising Resources You Didn’t Know Rasmussen College Offered.”
+If you’d like to learn more about the helpful resources available to Rasmussen University students, check out our article “11 Surprising Student Resources You Didn’t Know Rasmussen University Offered.”